Peter Tyrrell: Release and aftermath

 In 1932, at the age of sixteen, Tyrrell was discharged from St Joseph's and returned home.
 James Tyrrell had renovated the house since his sons' departures (a concrete floor had replaced the cobblestone one, and windows had been added); however, Peter's eldest brother Mick built a new house into which the family moved sometime thereafter.
-Immediately after his return, Peter was hired as a tailor in Ballinasloe, where he sewed garments for a local mental hospital.

-Tyrrell's seven years at Letterfrack traumatised him.
-He reported that, for several years after his release, he startled easily, preferred to sit with his back against a wall out of fear of being beaten, avoided communicating with most people except for his mother and fell ill frequently.
-He remarked that he had a tendency to agree, out of fear that he may be harmed otherwise, with everything other people said.
-Because the people who mistreated him were men, Tyrrell preferred the company of women, writing that, "I have never met a bad woman.
+Immediately after his return, Peter was hired as a tailor in Ballinasloe, where he sewed garments for a local mental hospital, several of whose patients were former industrial school inmates.
+Tyrrell reported that, for several years after his release, he startled easily, preferred to sit with his back against a wall out of fear of being beaten, avoided communicating with most people except for his mother and fell ill frequently.
+He remarked that he had a tendency to agree, out of fear that he might be harmed otherwise, with everything other people said.
+Because the people who mistreated him were men, Tyrrell stated that he had "never met a bad woman.
 I have not known many good men.
 I dislike and fear men".

-Adult life

-Tyrrell continued working in Ballinasloe until he emigrated to the United Kingdom in 1935.
-He cited attitudes by local people against former inmates of industrial schools, and his resultant inability to reintegrate into Irish society, as reasons for the move.
-He primarily lived in London.
+He had nightmares in which he was beaten, which induced in him a fear of sleep.
+Tyrrell once confided about his past in a priest, who expressed appallment that he complained about the Christian Brothers, as they had provided for his necessities.